 - Autism Theory and Technology (MAS.771) – This graduate course looks into current theories of autism and how they relate to different positions on the autism spectrum.
 Students of the class are expected to have interactions with autistic individuals to fully develop the knowledge from the class.

-- Brain Structure and its Origins – Taught by Gerald Schneider of MIT, this 33 part audio podcast studies the brain and its development.
+- Brain Structure and its Origins – Taught by Gerald Schneider of MIT, This course studies the brain and its development.
 Looks at the central nervous system and all connections of neurons and the brain and spinal cord.
 There is an optional brain dissection included as part of this information.

 - Buddhist Psychology – This 24 lecture series taught by Eleanor Rosch of UC Berkeley includes a very thorough look at this field.
 The program does not include any study materials, but provides a deep look into this practice.